code-master-7/oop_in_java_notes/README.md

 *   **Stage:** Represents the main window of your application.
 It handles essential tasks like window size, title, and visibility.
 *   **Scene:** Holds the visual content of your application.
 It contains all the nodes, including UI elements and shapes, arranged in a hierarchical structure.
-* **Node:** Elements in a stage are known as node of stage ex: button in an application.
+* **Node/Scene graph:** Elements in a stage are known as node of stage ex: button in an application.

 ### **2. Scene Graph:** Organizing the Visual Elements